-F45 is a group fitness franchise that began in Australia and now has locations all over the world.
+What is F45?
+F45 is a group fitness franchise that began in Australia and now has locations worldwide.
 Its workouts consist of 45 minutes of functional training — hence the name F45.

-So, is an F45 membership worth it?
-If you enjoy group fitness, an F45 membership is worth it.
-F45 is known for building tight-knit communities and maintaining positive, encouraging environments.
-However, it’s not the gym to go to if your goals are to get as strong as possible or if you have physique-based goals.
+So, what are the F45 membership costs, and is it worth it?
+If you want high-intensity group workouts, a F45 membership is worth it.
+F45 is known for its positive, encouraging environment.
+However, it’s not for you if your goals are to get as strong as possible or if you have physique-based goals.
+The F45 membership cost is $169/month with a month-to-month plan.

-Keep reading to find out why F45 isn’t for everybody and what other gyms you may want to consider instead.
+Keep reading for my full F45 review, including the breakdown of the costs, learn why F45 isn’t for everybody, and discover other gyms you may want to consider instead.

 In this article, I’ll also talk about: